 When compared in noisy environments, both noise-canceling headphones manage themselves quite well in eliminating outside distractions.

-In terms of phone calls, with their noise-canceling abilities and microphones, any caller on the other end of the call, will hear you loud and crystal clear even if you are in the middle of a sold-out NFL game.
+In terms conversation mode for phone calls, with their noise-canceling abilities and microphones, any caller on the other end of the call, will hear you loud and crystal clear even if you are in the middle of a sold-out NFL game.

 The Bose 700’s ANC settings let you effectively deaden the sound around you, but the Sony WH-1000XM4s can adjust the ANC levels depending on your environment.
 The Sony WH-1000XM4s can even detect the atmospheric pressure while you are on the plane!

-Say goodbye to listening to screaming babies on a 15 hours flight! for when you’re on the plane.
+Say goodbye to listening to screaming babies on a 15 hours flight!
+And enjoy surround sound for when you’re on the plane.

 Where I noticed a huge difference between the two noise-canceling headsets is in the microphone features department.